enterprisemodules/simple_iib_demo/README.md

 This repo contains a demonstration of a simple IBM Integration Bus (IIB) installation installation.

+-**Beware**
+-
+-Puppet 6.14.0 contains a bug the fails the installation.
+This bug will be fixed in the next release of Puppet.
+Until then please use Puppet version 6.13.0.
+-
+-To use a specific version of Puppet use the next variable:
+-
+-```
+-export PUPPET_VERSION=6.13.0

 ## Starting the nodes masterless

 All nodes are available to test with Puppet masterless.
 To do so, add `ml-` for the name when using vagrant: